vlle1/styrdokument/ekonomiskt_styrdokument/body_en.md

 # §7 invoices
 ## §7.1 Purchase by invoice

 Purchases by invoice implies for the most part that one uses one of the chapter’s credit agreements.
-This can be done by the chapter’s officers, both directly (the officer uses the credit agreement) or indirectly (by order of an officer, a person uses the credit agreement).
-The officer shall see to that there’s enough budget for the costs.
+This can be done by the chapter’s officials, both directly (the official uses the credit agreement) or indirectly (by order of an official, a person uses the credit agreement).
+The official shall see to that there’s enough budget for the costs.
 When purchasing wares for an agency within the chapter, credit agreements written by other agencies within the chapter can be used.
 However, the buyer is responsible for being informed on the limits of the credit agreement.
 As soon as it is known, the Treasurer shall be informed of purchases which exceed 50000 kr that can affect the chapter’s economy at large.
 All invoices in the chapter’s name shall be sent to the chapter’s current invoice address.

 ## §7.2 sales by invoice